koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_17_logistics-management-of-what-type-of-activities.md

-# Logistics = management of what type of activities?
+# Slide 17 of Lecture 1 contains information about Logistics = management of what type of activities?

 # The graph in slide 17 of Lecture 1 illustrates that logistics management encompasses two interconnected types of activities: